fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

     }
 }
 ```
-An auxiliary schema can be generally divided into two types of properties:
+An auxiliary schema can be generally divided into two kinds of properties:

 1. top-level members, defining globally-used values, and
 2. per-preference members (one per preference), defining the specific requirements for each preference.